-If you are a kind of person who loves wondering and embarking on beautiful adventures, then the best thing that can happen to you is a visit to Hunza.
-A place where Mother Nature reflects itself in its sheer glory.
-One would see mighty mountains, touching the sky and kind of speaking to you their hearts out about their spectacular history and the events that they have witnessed.
-There would be the soothing sound of gushing streams that is just enough to cleanse the most reckless of the hearts.
-Also, a breathtaking sight of the crystal clear lakes would definitely leave you awestruck.
-And that is exactly why Hunza is known as the heaven on earth.
+If you are a nature lover and keen to explore the utmost beauty and experience the beautiful adventures, then the best thing that can happen to you is a visit to Hunza Valley.
+A place where Nature reflects itself in its all-absolute ways.
+The mighty mountains, touching the sky and kind of speaking to you their hearts out about their remarkable history and the events that they have witnessed for decades.
+The soothing sound of flowing streams that is just enough to purify the most reckless of the hearts one could ever find elsewhere.
+In addition, a breathtaking sight of the crystal-clear lakes definitely would not leave you unimpressed.
+For these reasons in particular and many more in general, Hunza is known as the heaven on earth.

-Enveloped in the grand Himalayas and the Karakorum Range, it shares a border with the Gilgit city in the South, in the East with the maligned states of Nagar, Xinjiang (China) to the Northeast and in the Northwest with Afghanistan.
-The valley is situated to the North of the Hunza River, at an elevation of around 2500 meters (8,200 ft.).
-Hunza spreads over an extended area of 7,900 square Kilometres (3,100 sq. miles).
-Karimabad is its capital which is also known as Baltit.
+Enclosed in the grand Himalayas and the Karakorum Range, it shares a border with the Gilgit city in the south, in the East with the maligned states of Nagar, Xinjiang (China) to the Northeast and in the Northwest with Afghanistan.
+The valley is situated to the North of the Hunza River, at an altitude of around 2500 meters (8,200 ft.).
+Hunza spreads over an extended area of 7,900 square Kilometers (3,100 sq. miles).
+Karimabad is its capital, which is well known for having the ancient Baltit Fort.

-Located at a distance of 100 Kilometers from Gilgit city, Hunza, also known as Kanjut, was a princely state in a subsidiary alliance with the Bristish India from 1892 to August 1947.
+Hunza valley is located at a distance of 100 Kilometers from Gilgit city.
+Hunza, also known as Kanjut, was a significant state in a subsidiary alliance with the Bristish India from 1892 to August 1947.
 It remained so, for three months and then from November 1947 until 1974 was a princely state of Pakistan.
 In the early 1890’s, the British embarked upon a mission to annex Hunza and Nagar.
 Hunza was an independent principality for centuries.
-It was ruled by the Mirs of Hunza, who took the title of Thum.
+The Meer’s of Hunza, who took the title of Thum, ruled it.

 In the late 19th century, Hunza became involved in the Great Game- the battle between the Britain and Russia for control of the Northern parts of India.
 In 1891, the British established the Hunza-Nagar campaign, hence gaining control of Hunza and the neighboring valley of Nagar.
-The then Mir, Safdar Khan fled to China and in turn Mir Mohammad Nazim Khan, the younger brother of the former Mir was made the new ruler of Hunza in September, 1892.
-With the passage of time the growing interest in Hunza increased due to which the Republic of China strived hard to restore its previous relations with Hunza.
-But due to the outbreak of the Indo-Pak war of 1947 over the dispute of Kashmir, the Mir of Hunza acceded to Pakistan making this land of rich culture and beauty a permanent part of Pakistan.
+The then Mir, Safdar Khan fled to China and in turn Mir Mohammad Nazim Khan, the younger brother of the former Meer was made the new ruler of Hunza in September, 1892.
+With the passage of time, the growing interest in Hunza increased due to which the Republic of China strived hard to restore its previous relations with Hunza.
+However, due to the outbreak of the Indo-Pak war of 1947 over the dispute of Kashmir, the Meer of Hunza agreed to Pakistan making this land of rich culture and beauty a permanent part of Pakistan.

-Hunza proves to be a first hand choice to travel to because of its mild climate and moderate temperature all year long.
-Every season spreads its own enchanting colors all over the valley making the sight of all the hues a delightful treat to one’s eyes.
-With the arrival of the warm spring, thousands of blossoms (Cherry blossoms) garnish the valley with ravishing beauty and fragrance.
-Just like that, the months of September, October, and November bring along the magnificent autumn.
-The winter spell with lots of snow showers and snow peaked mountains also has its own magic.
-Hence, Hunza is definitely a dream place to visit during any season of the year because you will get to admire beauty and charm just the same all year long.
+Hunza proves to be a first-hand choice to travel to because of its mild climate and moderate temperature all year long.
+Every season has its own fascinating colors spread all over the valley.
+With the arrival of the warm spring, thousands of blossoms (Cherry blossoms) garnish the valley with eye-catching beauty and fragrance.
+Moreover, the months of September, October, and November bring along the magnificent autumn.
+If you ever wish to see the beauty of autumn, you cannot find a better place to see the mesmerizing autumn than Hunza.
+The winter takes along the magic charm with lots of snow showers, and the snow peaked mighty mountains have their own magic.
+Hence, Hunza is certainly a dream place to visit during any season of the year because you will get to admire beauty and charm just the same all year long.

-The people of Hunza are well known as Brushos, Hunzukuts, and Brushaskis.
-They are mountain people who live particularly in the Hunza State and the Nagar State of Pakistan.
-They mostly live in deep valleys and gorges cut by the Hunza River and its tributaries.
+The people of Hunza are known as Brushos, Hunzukuts, and Brushaskis.
+They are mountain people who live particularly in the Hunza and mostly live in deep valleys and gorges cut by the Hunza River and its tributaries.

-Cheerful, happy, active and full of life, it seems as if the people of Hunza belong to another planet.
-They eat fresh apricots, breath the clean mountainous air due to which they look youthful and they hardly get sick.
+breath the clean mountainous air due to which they look youthful and they

 Most of the Brushos are associated with subsistence farming.
 The major crops grown by them include potatoes, beans, wheat, barley, millet, buckwheat, fruits and vegetables.
 They also raise cattle, goats, sheep, and chickens and they continue to hunt to supplement their diet.